axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 * [Docker Engine](https://docs.docker.com/engine/install/)
 * [Docker Compose plugin](https://docs.docker.com/compose/install/)

-## Prepare endpoints
+### Prepare an Ethereum endpoint
-* Ethereum RPC endpoint.
+You need an Ethereum RPC endpoint.
 This is an [Alchemy](https://www.alchemy.com/overviews/private-rpc-endpoint), Infura or any other Ethereum RPC endpoint, used to listen for events from Ethereum chain and send events to Ethereum.

 ### Generate keys
 Generate two private keys by following the steps in [Generate keys](/docs/node-operators/generate-keys):